Connect to the Internet via cellular/USB modem¶

 - Request SIM card status

-As an example, the shotcut "Request IMEI" has been selected here.
+As an example, the shortcut "Request IMEI" has been selected here.
 Click "Send" and you will get the result as below.

 In the bottom right corner, you can Export Debug Info and get a .json file.